CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 **Default**:

-|   If you do not specify the ``-n`` option, it defaults to 8 threads on an HPC or all cpu cores otherwise.
+|   If you do not specify the ``-n`` option, the CFSAN SNP Pipeline will set it to 8 threads
+|   automatically by default.
+If you set the number of smalt threads, you
+|   should consider also setting the number of RealignerTargetCreator threads because a
+|   fixed set of CPU resources will be allocated for all the map_reads processes.
 |      To disable smalt multithreading, specify "-n 1".
 |   If SmaltAlign_ExtraParams is not set to any value, the ``-O`` option is enabled by default.
 |      Any value, even a single space, will suppress this default option.